MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitresumeioactual.md

 ### -param ObjectTag

-An optional ObjectTag that is used to TBD. (can be displayed for diagnostic information???
-TBD)
+An optional ObjectTag that is a driver-defined value that the framework stores as an identification tag for the ACX driver.

 ### -param Line